Pain when you cum (Painful Ejaculation)

 7. Psychiatric

-Psychological issues may also be the cause of painful ejaculations, especially if the patient does not experience this problem during masturbation.
+Psychological factors can also contribute to painful ejaculations, particularly if the individual does not experience this issue during masturbation.

 What can doctors do for us?

-He/she will then do a focused physical examination that may disclose scars from previous surgeries or radiotherapy in the groin area whereas skin lumps and penile discharge may be suggestive of sexually transmitted diseases.
+The doctor will conduct a focused physical examination, which may reveal scars from previous surgeries or radiation in the groin area.
+Skin lumps and penile discharge could indicate sexually transmitted infections.

-Similarly, a urine test may confirm the location of urinary infection and screen for Chlamydia and gonorrhea.
-It is to confirm the diagnosis of prostatitis.
-And blood test for prostate specific antigen levels may also suggest prostate issues if raised.
+A urine test can confirm the location of a urinary infection and screen for Chlamydia and gonorrhea, helping to diagnose prostatitis.
+Additionally, a blood test measuring prostate-specific antigen (PSA) levels may indicate prostate issues if elevated.

 Trust PULSE CLINIC to take care of your health like other 45000 people from over 130 countries.
 We provide discreet professional service with high privacy.
 Here to help, not to judge.